 Picnicking: There are hundreds of picnic tables in 14 picnic areas.
-Each area is equipped with restrooms and charcoal grills.
+Each area is equipped with modern restrooms and charcoal grills.
 Several of the areas have large fields suited to sports activities.
-Areas #3, #8, #11 and #17 have playground equipment and picnic pavilions.
+Areas #3, #8, #11, and #17 have playground equipment and picnic pavilions.
 The pavilions can be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.